DIOPSIS

 Day and night, 7 days a week, in the Netherlands

-The system consists of an intelligent camera (with screen) placed outside in the field.
-Photos are transferred to a central server via a data connection.
-There the photos are analysed.
+The system consists of an intelligent camera (with a yellow screen) placed outside in the field.
+Photos are transmitted via a data connection to a central server.
+There the photos are analyzed.

 Works everywhere, including the rest of the world